KayBy/Alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents in a long format splay current directory contents in long format
+Display the content list of your current directory in long format